 Independent Specialist Reviews

-The Department may request an employee to attend a medical examination under part 7 of the
+The Department may request an employee to attend a medical examination under Chapter 3, part 8 of the

-Public Service Act 2008 (Qld).
-Please refer to Management of Staff Independent Medical Examinations Procedure for full details.
+Public Sector Act 2022 (Qld).
+Please refer to Independent medical examinations procedure for full details.

-Medical reports obtained under part 7 of the Public Service Act 2008 (Qld) may be used to provide guidance in relation to the ongoing rehabilitation of an employee.
+Medical reports obtained under Chapter 3, part 8 of the Public Sector Act 2022 (Qld) may be used to provide guidance in relation to the ongoing rehabilitation of an employee.
 They may also be used for employment purposes, such as determining the impact an injury or illness may have on an employee's capacity to work and guiding decisions on issues such as transfers, reasonable adjustment, medical deployment and ill health retirement.
 WorkCover obtains separate medical reports under the

 Workers' Compensation and Rehabilitation Act 2003 (Qld) for making decisions about whether to accept or reject a WorkCover claim.